gem-pasteur/macsyfinder/doc/source/user_guide/input.rst

 .. code-block:: text

   --mandatory-weight MANDATORY_WEIGHT
-                        the weight of a mandatory component in cluster scoring (default:1.0) --accessory-weight ACCESSORY_WEIGHT
+                        the weight (score) of a mandatory component when scoring clusters (default:1.0) --accessory-weight ACCESSORY_WEIGHT
-                        the weight of a mandatory component in cluster scoring (default:0.5) --exchangeable-weight EXCHANGEABLE_WEIGHT
+                        the weight (score) of an accessory component when scoring clusters (default:0.5) --exchangeable-weight EXCHANGEABLE_WEIGHT
-                        the weight modifier for a component which code for exchangeable cluster scoring (default:0.8) --redundancy-penalty REDUNDANCY_PENALTY
+                        the weight modifier for the score of a component that is exchangeable (default:0.8) --redundancy-penalty REDUNDANCY_PENALTY
-                        the weight modifier for cluster which bring a component already presents in other clusters (default:1.5)
+                        the weight modifier for the score of a component that is already present in another cluster (default:1.5)

   --loner-multi-system-weight LONER_MULTI_SYSTEM_WEIGHT
-  			the weight modifier for a hit which is loner and multi-system at the same time
+  			the weight modifier for the score of a component that is `loner` and `multi-system` at the same time
                         (default:0.7)